silentdance/ram/intl.en-US/Best Practices/Use RAM to migrate businesses to the cloud.md

 ## Step 4: Employee job transfer, onboarding, and resignation {#section_cq4_hlk_xdb .section}

 When an employee transfers to another post, you can transfer the account of the employee to the destination group.
-For a new employee, you can create a new user account for the new employee, set the logon password or AccessKey, and then add the account to the appropriate user group [Attach policies to a RAM user](../../../../intl.en-US/Quick Start/Attach policies to a RAM user.md). .
+For a new employee, you can create a new user account for the new employee, set the logon password or AccessKey, and then add the account to the appropriate user group [Authorize RAM users](../../../../reseller.en-US/Quick Start/Authorize RAM users.md).
 If an employee quits, you can delete the user account in the RAM console, and the RAM automatically removes all access permissions for the user account.

 ## Step 5: Use STS to authorize a temporary user {#section_dq4_hlk_xdb .section}